NewYorkCityCouncil/council.nyc.gov/docs/PARTICIPATORY_BUDGETING.md

 Content management follows the general PB process:

 * **Cycle Kickoff**
-  * When the Districts taking part are announced, a matching PB Cycle taxonomy term (e.g. "6") is created for each of those Districts
+  * When the Districts taking part are announced, a matching PB Cycle taxonomy term (e.g. "6" representing Cycle 6) is created for each of those Districts
-  * On the main site, a page with a specific template displays the Districts that are taking part (those which use the matching term)
+  * On the main site, a page with a specific template displays the Districts that are taking part (those which use the matching term associated with the cycle)
 * **Potential Projects Announced**
-  * Ballot items are added to each of the participating Districts
+  * Ballot items are added on each participating District's site
 * **Voting**
-  * Vote sites are added  to each of the participating Districts
+  * Vote sites are added on each participating District's site
 * **Winners Announced**
-  * Specific ballot items are marked as winning
+  * Specific ballot items are marked as winning on each participating District's site
   * On the main site, a page with a specific template displays the winning projects from each District

 ## District Ballot Items